whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 #### Build a Nation One Community at a Time, and Build a Community One Person at a Time

 Healthy nations are built on healthy communities where people have deep relationships with each other and the Earth.
-The Zapatistas showed me how to build a nation one community at a time.
+The Zapatistas show how to build a nation one community at a time.

 Instead of instituting a new overarching government, even after their revolution, the Zapatistas said clearly that the communities are "the core of all autonomy."
 They created higher levels of councils to help the communities protect each other, communicate, and share resources, but no "higher ups" interfere in the communities' business.[xxx-ezln new structure] Top-level leaders really are merely conduits for the will of the people, not dictators.